 - Contact ffpemergencygrants@usaid.gov with any questions or comments relating to an emergency concept paper or application. - The APS applies to both new proposed interventions and funded extensions or modifications of existing FFP-funded emergency awards.
-All submissions should be completed online through the Food for Peace Management Information System (FFPMIS).
+All submissions should be completed online through the Partner Portal.
 This includes revised application documents.
-FFPMIS can be accessed at FFPMIS Login.
+Partner Portal can be accessed at Partner Portal Login.

-Note: Pre-award contact with any other USG personnel or FFP's institutional support contractors by a NGO which involves a proposed or submitted concept paper or application in response to this APS may result in disqualification of the concept paper or application unless FFP has provided notification of a deviation from the competitive process per the disaster assistance exception to competition as outlined in ADS 303.
+Note: Pre-award contact with any other USG personnel or FFP's institutional support contractors by an NGO which involves a proposed or submitted concept paper or application in response to this APS may result in disqualification of the concept paper or application unless FFP has provided notification of a deviation from the competitive process per the disaster assistance exception to competition as outlined in ADS 303.
 Such notifications will include information on any other deviations from the guidance provided in this APS.
 Otherwise, submissions under the exception to competition will typically follow the same format as described below in section D